nextflow-io/nf-validation/README.md

 ## Functions

-nf-validation includes four different functions that you can include in your pipeline.
+nf-validation includes five different functions that you can include in your pipeline.
 Those functions can be used to:

 - `validateParameters()` - validate user-provided parameters
 - `paramsHelp()` - print a help message
 - `paramsSummaryMap()` - summarize pipeline parameters
 - `paramsSummaryLog()` - return summarized pipeline parameters as a string
+- `validateAndConvertSamplesheet()` - validate and convert a samplesheet

 ### validateParameters